stonepros/stone/doc/stonefs/troubleshooting.rst

 Disconnected+Remounted FS
 =========================
-Because CephFS has a "consistent cache", if your network connection is disrupted for a long enough time, the client will be forcibly disconnected from the system.
+Because StoneFS has a "consistent cache", if your network connection is disrupted for a long enough time, the client will be forcibly disconnected from the system.
 At this point, the kernel client is in a bind: it cannot safely write back dirty data, and many applications